AndriiGolets/OpenAddressHashMap/README.md

 +For FixeSize -  HashMapOpenAddressFixSize I always used max 10m initialLength

-+We can see good performance comparably to java.util.HashMap in 'Power of two' tests, and for Get operations
++We can see good performance comparably to java.util.HashMap in 'Power of two' tests and for Get operations